RaumTheFool/SUNNFOLK-NOMIC/RULESET 1.md

 If a Play's effect contradicts the effect of a Card it interacts with, the Card takes precedence.
 A Player's Hand is a list of Cards below their name in #hands.

-- Draw Card:
+- **Draw Card**:
 Lose 5 Points.
 A natural number from 1 to [the number of the highest numbered Card] is randomly generated.
 The corresponding Card's name is added to your Hand.

-- Use Card:
+- **Use Card**:
 Specify a Card in your Hand.
 That Card's effect, as described in the Deck, is fulfilled, and it is removed from your Hand.

-- Transfer:
+- **Transfer**:
 Specify a number of Points or Cards in your Hand, which you lose and a player of your choice receives.

+- **Transact**:
+Specify a number of Points and/or Cards you wish to sell from your Hand, or buy from another Player's Hand.
+If, within the current Phase, another Player has responded by specifying a number of Points and/or Cards in their Hand, and you have consented to the Transaction,
+\- You receive, and they lose, what they specified, and
+\- They receive, and you lose, what you specified.

 ### 7. KLARK

-This is Klark.
-He counts as a Player for all intents and purposes.
-Klark likes flowers and HATES the rich. when this proposal resolves and at the end of every week (sunday 23:59) Klark steals 10 points from the player with the most points and gives it to the person with the least points.
+Klark is a Player. /He likes flowers and HATES the rich./ Every IP, the Player with the fewest Points gains 10 and the Player with the most loses 10.
-If multiple people share the last place the points are splittend evenly rounded down
+Ties are resolved randomly.